GhostAndry/my_neovim_configuration/README.md

 # ⚡ Neovim AMOLED Setup

-> Un setup super leggero e scuro per Neovim, ispirato a VSCode con stile AMOLED 💀
+> A sleek and ultra-dark Neovim setup, inspired by VSCode and tailored for AMOLED displays 💀
-> Include file explorer, completamento automatico, syntax highlight, LSP e terminale integrato.
+> Includes file explorer, smart autocompletion, LSP, integrated terminal, and more.

 ---